ZhixiangSu/APST/README.md

 ### Sentence Formation, AP Encoding, and APST Prediction

 The Sentence formation, AP encoding, and APST prediction process are implemented based on the sentence transformer model from [huggingface](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is used in the file `relation_prediction.py`.
-It also follows the state-of-the-art relation prediction model [KRST](https://github.com/ZhixiangSu/KRST).
+It also follows our previous state-of-the-art relation prediction model [KRST](https://github.com/ZhixiangSu/KRST).

 ## Citations